ada173/solidity-template/README.md

 # Solidity template with hardhat and dapptools

-This is a solidity template with hardhat and dapp tools.
+This is a solidity template with hardhat and dapptools.
-- put the solidity contracts files are under `src/contracts`
+- put the solidity contracts files under `src/contracts`
 - put the dapptool related test files under `src/test`

 for import modules errors,  update file `remappings`, for example: